 The specific patterns are determined by international standards and are known by a series of common designations (“A” flute, “B” flute, “C” flute, “F” flute) and combinations (“AB” flute, “BC” flute).
 Box customers specify these patterns based on the weight, distance traveled and climatic considerations for their individual shipments and provide those requirements to box manufacturers.

-Box customers also specify the raw materials to be used in their packaging, and increasingly, these customers are requiring that their suppliers use recycled materials.
-The use of recycled containerboard, like the material to be produced at Crossroads Paper, is fundamental to the circular economy.
+Box customers also specify the raw materials to be used in their packaging, and increasingly, these customers are requiring that their suppliers use recycled materials, the same materials to be produced at Crossroads Paper.
+The use of recycled containerboard is fundamental to the circular economy.

 FINISHING